rmazin/xltv-vagrantdemo/README.md

 4. Choose your Test Specicificaiton
 5. Enter build/tests/*.xml in the include field (In this particular instance this is where the test results save)
 5. Build job and look at console for the [XL TestView] messages.

+#To kick off the XLR Release
+1. In XLR go to Templates
+2. Under the XLTV Selenium template kick "start new release"
+3. Start the release

+Please note that the Jenkins jobs must be linked to the XLTV test spec first in order for the jobs to push results to XLTV.

 PowerPoint training document is included in this repository.